Evelyn Anite

-Evelyn Anite Kajik, commonly known as Evelyn Anite, is a Ugandan journalist and politician.
+Evelyn Anite Kajik (born 11 November 1984), commonly known as Evelyn Anite, is a Ugandan journalist and politician.
 She is the State Minister of Finance for Investment and Privatization in the Ugandan Cabinet since 6 June 2016.

-Previously, she served as State Minister for Youth.
-She was appointed to that position on 1 March 2015, replacing Ronald Kibuule, who was appointed State Minister for Water Resources.
-She also served as the elected Member of Parliament for Koboko Municipality, in the West Nile sub-region, in the Northern Region of Uganda, a position she occupied from 2011 until 2021.
-In the 2020 National Resistance Movement (NRM) primary elections, Anite lost to Dr Charles Ayume, the son of former speaker of the Ugandan Parliament, the late Francis Ayume.
+Betty Anite previously served as State Minister for Youth, a position she held from March 1, 2015, to an unspecified date.
+She succeeded Ronald Kibuule, who was then after appointed State Minister for Water Resources.

+Anite was also the elected Member of Parliament for Koboko Municipality in the West Nile sub-region of Uganda's Northern Region, serving from 2011 to 2021.

+In 2020, Anite participated in the National Resistance Movement (NRM) primary elections but lost to Charles Ayume, son of the late Francis Ayume, a former speaker of the Ugandan Parliament.

-Background and education
+Early life and education

 Anite was born on 11 November 1984, in Adakado Village, Koboko District, to Steven Dravu, a civil servant, and Sarah Wokoru Dravu, a businesswoman.
 She belongs to the Lugbara-speaking Ugandans whose native area spills into the neighboring Democratic Republic of the Congo.
 She is fluent in both Lugbara and Kakwa languages.
 She attended Arua Hill Primary School for her elementary school education.
 She studied at Saint Mary's Ediofe Secondary School for her O-Level studies.
-She transferred to Muni Girls' Secondary School, for her A-Level education.
+She transferred to Muni Girls' Secondary School for her A-Level education.
 She holds the degree of Bachelor of Arts in Mass Communication, awarded by Uganda Christian University in 2008.

 In January 2018, Evelyn Anite was admitted to the Fletcher School of Law and Diplomacy of Tufts University, in Medford, Massachusetts, in the United States, to pursue the Master in International Relations and Diplomacy Programme.
 In July 2019, Anite graduated from Tufts University, having met all the requirements for the Master of Arts program.